SocksTheWolf/WorkerLogsToDiscord/README.md

 ## To Log a Worker

-* Add this code somewhere in the target worker's code.
+* Add this code somewhere in the worker's code.

 ```js
 const Logger = {